 Do you run a blog in WordPress?
-If yes, then of course you hope to get as much subscribers as possible.
+If yes, then, of course, you hope to get as many subscribers as possible.
 Once you’ve collected subscribers, it would be great to notify them on new content publishing and keep them updated.
-Keeping your readers up to date is great because it allows them receive current news instantly after being published on your web-page.
+Keeping your readers up to date is great because it allows them to receive current news instantly after being published on your web-page.

 So how to enable web push notifications in WordPress?

 For my purpose, I will use OneSignal free service which allows to easily set up such type of messages on any WP website.